 If you’re a military family staring down reduced income challenges following your service member’s deployment, you’re not alone.
 The outgoing assistant director for service member affairs at the Consumer Financial Protection Bureau, Holly Petraeus warned that military communities may see more financial problems in military families as large-scale deployments come to an end this year and next.

 “Military families who are used to the infusion of extra cash band benefits that go along with deployments, now will have to tailor their finances to a garrison environment,” Petraeus explains.
 “That may be a hard landing, especially since a lot of the money for family activities on post is going away.”

 The challenge of transitioning to a garrison financial life after active-duty deployment doesn’t just start and end with the income difference.
-While Hostile Fire / Imminent Danger Pay (HFP/IDP) increase your income during deployment, the reduction in that income is not your only concern.
+While Hostile Fire / Imminent Danger Pay (HFP/IDP) increases your income during deployment, the reduction in that income is not your only concern.

 3 key actions to take as you transition

 “Taking time to transition your finances for garrison life after a period of deployment is essential to quickly achieve and maintain financial stability,” explains Maria Gaitan, Military Outreach Coordinator for Consolidated Credit.
 “There are several steps you can take to ensure the transition is as easy as possible.”

 - Reassess your budget.
 Compare your monthly spending to your new income level.
 If you have negative cash flow because you’ll be spending more than you earn, start identifying areas where you can make cuts now.